kecorbin/sevt-devops-intro/README.md

 ## Creating a repository on github

 * Register a github.com account if you haven't already
-* Create a new repository called "USERID-hello-world"
+* **Create a new repository called "USERID-hello-world" on github website** **NOTE:** select Public and make sure to not check the 'Initialize this repository with a README' checkbox **

 **NOTE:** make sure and substitute your userid into this step, otherwise you will have problems later